 Other information that must be included within a Government Request for Proposal (RFP)

-- Security Requirements: The Federal Acquisition Regulation (FAR) requires that a Department of Defense (DD) Form 254 be incorporated in each classified contract, and the National Industrial Security Operating Manual (NISPOM) (4-103a) requires that a DD 254 be issued by the government with each Invitation for Bid, Request for Proposal (RFP), or Request for Quote (ROQ).
+- Security Requirements: The Federal Acquisition Regulation (FAR) requires that a Department of Defense (DD) Form 254 be incorporated in each classified contract, and the National Industrial Security Operating Manual (NISPOM) (4-103a) requires that the government issue a DD 254 with each Invitation for Bid, Request for Proposal (RFP), or Request for Quote (ROQ).
 The DD Form 254 provides to the contractor (or a subcontractor) the security requirements and the classification guidance that would be necessary to perform on a classified contract.

-- Information Assurance: Every acquisition program should include language in its RFP that addresses Information Assurance (IA) requirements for a contractor.
+- Information Assurance: Every acquisition program should include language in its RFP that addresses a contractor’s Information Assurance (IA) requirements.
 These requirements should be clearly and unambiguously articulated to potential offerors and what is expected from them in terms of compliance and performance.

 Step 4: Submit for Review (Government and/or Industry Review)

-Once a draft RFP has been approved by the stakeholder.
-There is the option to submit that draft RFP for government and industry comments.
-This is a good way to get an understanding if the RFP is communicating the needs appropriately with Industry.
+Once the stakeholder has approved a draft RFP.
+Submitting that draft RFP for government and industry comments is possible.
+This is a good way to understand if the RFP is communicating the needs appropriately with Industry.
 This will help eliminate any confusion when the finalized RFP is released.

 Step 5: Finalize the Request for Proposal (RFP)

 Once the industry has commented on the RFP, It’s time to finalize the RFP and release it for solicitation.

 Step 6: Release for Solicitation